 Under Hoover, who saw the start of the Great Depression, the growth was spectacularly negative, reflecting the greatest economic catastrophe of that century.
 The value of the domestic economy (roughly, the average standard of living) had shrunk by fully one-fourth between Hoover’s inauguration in spring of 1929, and the end of his term in 1933.

-The next graph focuses better on the post World War II terms.
+The next two graphs focus better on the post World War II terms starting with the Democrats:

 As Truman came out of World War II in his first term, he had the only post-war presidential term of negative growth.
 This is not surprising, given the task of adapting to a peacetime economy from an economy that had grown in recent years almost entirely from war.
 Truman’s second term slightly more than compensated, however, resulting in net positive growth, which you can see in the graph.
 All other presidents had moderate GDP growth in each term.

-Again, the comparisons are easier if we calculate the average (annualized)* growth rate per year.
-From the graph above, it is clear that each post-war president had single-digit annual economic growth, with the largest growth being in the Kennedy/Johnson administration and the smallest under GW Bush.
+The comparisons are easier if we calculate the average (annualized)* growth rate per year.
+From the Table, it is clear that each post-war president had single-digit annual economic growth, with the largest growth being in the Kennedy/Johnson administration and the smallest under GW Bush.

-The Reagan administration delivers the fourth highest GDP growth numbers, and the Truman administration ranks almost at the bottom (second only to GW Bush, and one-tenth of percent behind GHW Bush).
-Again, with the exception of the Truman administration, each democratic administration produced more GDP growth than the Republican administrations though not by nearly as great a margin as they did with job creation (unless you include Roosevelt's numbers).
+The Reagan administration is tied with Carter for the third highest GDP growth numbers, and the Truman administration ranks almost at the bottom (second only to GW Bush, and one-tenth of percent behind GHW Bush and Obama).
+Again, overall Democrats produced more GDP growth than the Republican administrations though not by nearly as great a margin as they did with job creation (unless you include Roosevelt's numbers).

 This is interesting news for people trying to figure out economic policy.
-The picture is not as black-and-white as for employment (where all Democratic administrations did better than any Republican administration).
-The evidence is quite strong that the things Democratic administrations do that seem to favor employment don’t hurt economic growth at all, and probably even give it a bit of a boost, compared to what Republicans do.
+The picture is not as black-and-white as for employment (where almost all Democratic administrations did better than any Republican administration).
+The evidence is quite strong that the things Democratic administrations do that seem to favor employment don’t hurt economic growth at all.
+In fact, Democratic Presidents probably even give GDP a bit of a boost, compared to what Republicans do.